fgpv-vpgf/schema-to-docs/README.md

 # schema-to-docs
-Converts a JSON schema into human readable HTML documentation
+Converts a JSON schema into an interactive, readable HTML document.